-In tr_1 , E_t represents a new actor with an explicit type E. It must be checked that actors of type E have only one ingoing and outgoing edges.
+For instance in $tr_1$ , actor $E_t$ is created, with the explicit type E. In the rhs, it has exactly one incoming and one outgoing edge.
+It must be checked that actors of type E have exactly one incoming and one outgoing edges.

-These conditions are easily checked syntactically on each transformation.
+These conditions are easy to check syntactically on each transformation rule.
 Additional constraints are required to guarantee that transformations preserve connectivity, consistency, and liveness.
 They are presented in Sec.
 4.